MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/manage/how-to-subscribe-to-notifications-from-an-alert.md

 ms.assetid: d7e061b0-5d6e-49de-b93f-85215f7c4b73
 ---

-# How to subscribe to Notifications from an alert
+# How to subscribe to notifications from an alert

 >Applies To: System Center 2016 - Operations Manager